vishvAsa/mImAMsA/devatA-kANDam/articles/kastUri-kRShNa-lekhaH.md

 This argues that the 4 chapter devatA kANDa quoted by R as sankarSha(Na) kANDa, but lost by VD's time was a vaiShNava insertion; and that sankarSha kANDa part of the 12 chapter pUrva mImAMsA text is indeed the actual sankarSha kANDa. prapancha-hRdaya and sarva-mata-sAra-sangraha, having pAncharAtra leaning chapters effectively repeat that claim.

-Just as pAncharAtra has ancient Adhvaryava roots, so might the brahmasUtra-s and the lost devatA kANDa, which were both ignored by karma-mImAMsA-paras.
-The conflation (in name) with sankarSha part of 12-chapter might be the only V error.
+Just as pAncharAtra has ancient Adhvaryava roots, so might the brahmasUtra-s and the lost devatA kANDa.
+These were both ignored by karma-mImAMsA-paras.
+Similarly, shankara was not interested in the karma and devatA kANDas (beyond some nyAyas). shankara quotes तदुक्तं सङ्कर्षे — ‘नाना वा देवता पृथग्ज्ञानात्’ इति । too.

+So, the later calling of the 12th chapter portion by that name may've been the mistake?
 </details>